anushka-malik/YogaMaster-/README.md

 ## Usage

 - Navigate to `http://localhost:5173` to access the application.
-- Register as a student or tutor to explore the platform.
+- Register as a student to explore the platform.
 - Use the dashboard to book appointments or manage your schedule.

 ## Contributing